huberchrigu/hateoas-navigator-tutorial/README.md

 Now you can navigate to the previously created resource, create, list, edit and delete items.

+### Add excerpts
+If you have an association from one resource to another, define an excerpt projection to see the associated resource's excerpt.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.